How to Irish Crochet by Ann Reillet

 2nd Row: sc in the 2nd ch from hook, *ch 2, picot (ch 4, sc in 4th ch from hook) [or clones knot: ch 5, yarn over-pivot hook 360 degrees-yarn under to catch one loop until you reach 7-14 loops on hook, yo, pull through all loops, ch 1 to secure, sl st or sc in ch], ch 3, picot, ch 2, sk 6, sc in the 7th ch, *repeat to end.
 Turn.

 Note how wide the stitch is: 7 chains (2, 3, and 2) with two picots; that is why smaller thread is used.

 3rd Row: ch 2, picot, ch 3, picot, ch 2, sc in 2nd ch of prev 3 chs betw picots, *repeat to end.
 Turn.

-Note: For this practice tutorial, there should always be two (2) full trellis.
+Note: For this practice tutorial, there should always be eight (8) full trellis per row.
 The edges are not straight-straight, but rather triangular with the outer picots aligning to form a “straight edge.”
 These picots are where you would join to the border.

 4th Row, etc. Repeat Row 3.